learningequality/kolibri-docs/docs/install/_initial_setup.rst

 #. **Facility name and type.** A "Facility" is the location where you are installing Kolibri, such as a school, training center, or even your home.

    **Non-formal** type can be used in libraries, orphanages, correctional facilities, youth centers, computer labs and similar, **Formal** one in schools and other formal learning contexts, and **Personal** should work best for parent-child or supplementary individual learning.

+   Formal and non-formal facilities require a name, while personal ones do not.

 	  	.. figure:: img/facility-setup.png
-		   :alt: In this step you need to choose a type of facility and the name.
+		   :alt: Step 2 of 7 where you need to choose a type of facility.

-		   Choose the type of facility and set the name.
+		   Choose the type of facility.

 #. **Guest access.**

   	.. figure:: img/guest-access.png
-	   :alt: Select if guests can access Kolibri content without the need to create an account.
+	   :alt: Step 3 of 7 where you can allow guests to access Kolibri content without the need to create an account.

 	   Select if guests can access Kolibri content without the need to create an account.